 Highlights of ISU World Figure Skating Championships

-Peng Cheng (L)/Wang Lei of China practice pair skating during the practice session of the International Skating Union (ISU) World Figure Skating Championships in Montreal, Canada, March 18, 2024.
+Peng Cheng (L)/Wang Lei of China compete in pairs short program of the International Skating Union (ISU) World Figure Skating Championships at the Bell Centre in Montreal, Canada, on March 20, 2024.
 (Photo by Andrew Soong/Xinhua)

-Peng Cheng (L)/Wang Lei of China practice pair skating during the practice session of the International Skating Union (ISU) World Figure Skating Championships in Montreal, Canada, March 18, 2024.
+Peng Cheng (L)/Wang Lei of China compete in pairs short program of the International Skating Union (ISU) World Figure Skating Championships at the Bell Centre in Montreal, Canada, on March 20, 2024.
 (Photo by Andrew Soong/Xinhua)

-Peng Cheng (top)/Wang Lei of China practice pair skating during the practice session of the International Skating Union (ISU) World Figure Skating Championships in Montreal, Canada, March 18, 2024.
+Peng Cheng (L)/Wang Lei of China compete in pairs short program of the International Skating Union (ISU) World Figure Skating Championships at the Bell Centre in Montreal, Canada, on March 20, 2024.
 (Photo by Andrew Soong/Xinhua)

-Peng Cheng (front)/Wang Lei of China practice pair skating during the practice session of the International Skating Union (ISU) World Figure Skating Championships in Montreal, Canada, March 18, 2024.
+Peng Cheng (L)/Wang Lei of China compete in pairs short program of the International Skating Union (ISU) World Figure Skating Championships at the Bell Centre in Montreal, Canada, on March 20, 2024.
 (Photo by Andrew Soong/Xinhua)

-Peng Cheng (L)/Wang Lei of China practice pair skating during the practice session of the International Skating Union (ISU) World Figure Skating Championships in Montreal, Canada, March 18, 2024.
+Peng Cheng (L)/Wang Lei of China compete in pairs short program of the International Skating Union (ISU) World Figure Skating Championships at the Bell Centre in Montreal, Canada, on March 20, 2024.
+(Photo by Andrew Soong/Xinhua)

+Peng Cheng (2nd R)/Wang Lei (2nd L) of China wait for their results after competing in pairs short program of the International Skating Union (ISU) World Figure Skating Championships at the Bell Centre in Montreal, Canada, on March 20, 2024.
+(Photo by Andrew Soong/Xinhua)

+Nella Pelkonen of Finland competes during the women short program at the International Skating Union (ISU) World Figure Skating Championships at the Bell Centre in Montreal, Canada, on March 20, 2024.
 (Photo by Andrew Soong/Xinhua)

 Photos